isomerpages/nlb-reference/_singapore-people/I to S/Raffles in Southeast Asia.md

 **Source: Collection of the National Library Singapore, B03013619A**

 **Raffles, T. S. (1817).
-[The history of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=201909379).
+[The history of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=201909379).
 London: Printed for Black, Parbury, and Allen, booksellers to the Hon.
 East-India Company, Leadenhall Street, and John Murray, Albemarle Street.
 (Call no. : RRARE 959.82 RAF -\[JSB\], v.
 1–2)**

 Written on Raffles’s return to England in 1816, this classic work on Javanese history draws on a wide range of sources, including original studies on antiquities and natural history that Raffles had commissioned during his governorship of Java.
-The National Library of Singapore holds the copy that was presented by Raffles to the Earl of Mountnorris in 1817, with an enclosed letter that states that the book ‘was put together & written in the confusion of a London life and…I can already see many faults to correct’.
+The National Library of Singapore holds the copy that was presented by Raffles to the Earl of Mountnorris in 1817, with an enclosed letter that states that the book ‘was put together &amp; written in the confusion of a London life and…I can already see many faults to correct’.

-A modern reprint of this title is also available in: Raffles, S. T. & Bastin, J. S. (author of introduction).
+A modern reprint of this title is also available in: Raffles, S. T. &amp; Bastin, J. S. (author of introduction).
 (1965).
-[The history of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=5234905).
+[The history of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=5234905).
 Kuala Lumpur: Oxford University Press.
 (Call no.: RSEA 959.82 RAF)

 ![History of java v2 image](/images/category/singaporeandsoutheastasia/Raffles-in-SEA-rare-pic-3-e1548309660557.jpg)

 **Source: Collection of the National Library Singapore, B03013619A**

 **Raffles, T. S. (1830; reissued 1844).
 (2nd ed.)
-[The history of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=202524302).
+[The history of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=202524302).
 London: John Murray.
 (Call no. : RRARE 959.82 RAF -\[JSB\], v.
 1-2, album of plates)**

 The second edition of The History of Java was re-issued in 1844 with an accompanying atlas containing 92 illustrated plates titled Antiquarian, architectural, and landscape illustrations of the History of Java.

 A modern reprint of this atlas is also available in: Raffles.
-S. T. & Bastin, J. S. (author of preface).
+S. T. &amp; Bastin, J. S. (author of preface).
 (1988).
-[Plates to Raffles’s History of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=5164599).
+[Plates to Raffles’s History of Java](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=5164599).
 Singapore: Oxford University Press.
 (Call no.: RSING q959.82 PLA)

 ![Memoir image](/images/category/singaporeandsoutheastasia/Raffles-in-SEA-rare-pic-4.jpg)

 **Source: Collection of the National Library Singapore, B03013462H**

 **Raffles, S. (1830).
-[Memoir of the life and public services of Sir Thomas Stamford Raffles, F.R.S. &c., particularly in the government of Java, 1811–1816, and of Bencoolen and its dependencies, 1817–1824: with details of the commerce and resources of the Eastern Archipelago and selections from his correspondence](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=4412216).
+[Memoir of the life and public services of Sir Thomas Stamford Raffles, F.R.S. &amp;c., particularly in the government of Java, 1811–1816, and of Bencoolen and its dependencies, 1817–1824: with details of the commerce and resources of the Eastern Archipelago and selections from his correspondence](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=4412216).
 London: John Murray, Albemarle Street.
 (Call no.: RRARE 959.570092 RAF -[JSB])**

 Written by Lady Sophia Raffles to preserve the memory of her late husband’s achievements, this book on the life and work of Raffles is over 800 pages and contains extracts of Raffles’ reports, speeches, memos and letters, some of which are no longer extant.
 It covers his political career as well as his scholarly pursuits on the Malay world.

 The National Library of Singapore holds the copy presented by Lady Raffles to Raffles’s cousin, Revd.
 Dr Thomas Raffles in February 1830, with an enclosed letter stating that “the Book is too large, but my object was a Record more than a popular reading volume”.

-A modern reprint of this title is also available in, Raffles, S. & Bastin, J. S. (author of introduction).
+A modern reprint of this title is also available in, Raffles, S. &amp; Bastin, J. S. (author of introduction).
 (1991).
-[Memoir of the life and public services of Sir Thomas Stamford Raffles](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=6164277).
+[Memoir of the life and public services of Sir Thomas Stamford Raffles](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=6164277).
 Singapore: Oxford University Press.
 (Call no.: 959.57021092 RAF -\[HIS\])

 ![Transactions image](/images/category/singaporeandsoutheastasia/Raffles-in-SEA-rare-pic-5.jpg)

 **Source: Collection of the National Library Singapore, B29033550E**

 **Hubbard, A. H. (1814–1816).
-[Transactions of the Batavian Society of Arts and Sciences](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=202661337).
+[Transactions of the Batavian Society of Arts and Sciences](http://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&amp;BRN=202661337).
 Batavia: Government Press.
 (Call no.: RRARE 959.82 HUB -\[JSB\], v.
 7–8)**

 These two volumes, issued during the British administration of Java, contain essays on the natural history, geography, antiquities, and customs of Java, including a notable account on the ruins of Prambanan by Colin MacKenzie.
 The Batavian Society of Arts and Sciences was a Dutch learned society founded in 1778.
 Raffles was elected as the society’s president after the British capture of Java in 1811.
 During his term, he spearheaded and supported many of the studies which appeared in this journal and his self-penned The History of Java.